iozsaygi/iozsaygi.github.io/_posts/2025-1-1-hot-reloading-ccpp-code-with-sdl.md

 description: "Using cross-platform APIs provided by SDL to hot reload C/C++ code."
 tag: C/C++
 ---
-Most of us are involved with hot reload in one way or another.
-Unreal Engine supports it out of the box, and you can also achieve it by using several plugins in the Unity engine as well.
-If you ever wondered how things work under the hood, you will end up just like me and try to implement it into your workflow.
-I was lucky enough to spend some time researching it and even implement a very simple version of it by using cross-platform [SDL](https://www.libsdl.org/) APIs.

-_Here's a little footage to demonstrate hot reloading of basic SDL rendering calls:_
+Most of us are involved in hot reloading in some way or another.
+Unreal should be supporting this out of the box; Unity can achieve this with the help of several plugins, and even better, you integrated it into your in-house engine.
+It is a way to manipulate your game code while it is running on the executable program.
+Helps to achieve faster development cycles by avoiding restarting the game each time we make a change in the code.

+I was lucky enough to research it within the C/C++ context by using cross-platform APIs that the SDL library provides.
+Let's take a look at the following footage where I am manipulating a very basic render call while the game is actually running.
 ![Hot reload footage](https://github.com/iozsaygi/sdl-hot-reload/raw/main/Showcase/render-call-change.gif)

-Before taking a look at some code, let's try to understand the idea of hot reloading.
+If you want to see detailed implementation, you can always check out the [repository](https://github.com/iozsaygi/sdl-hot-reload).

+There are many aspects involved in the hot reload, but first we will try to understand the core idea behind it.
 ## Idea of hot reload
 In a very basic game development environment, we are usually building our game code directly into the executable of the platform that we are targeting.
 This approach works pretty well, but if we want to take advantage of hot reload, we need to force ourselves to think a bit differently.